brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.md

 <!--chapter:end:00bibliography.Rmd-->

 ---
-title: DRAFT 2023 Rebuilding analysis for quillback rockfish (_Sebastes maliger_) in U.S. waters off the coast of California based on the 2021 stock assessment
+title: 2023 Rebuilding analysis for quillback rockfish (_Sebastes maliger_) in U.S. waters off the coast of California based on the 2021 stock assessment
 ---

 <!--chapter:end:00title.Rmd-->